 So, by simply leveraging your employees' already existing social media habits, you can drive new business by close to 60% via social selling!

 How hard would it be to get even 10% of that time dedicated to building leads or developing potential sales relationships?

-Looking for interesting content, developing a sales funnel strategy, knowing the best times of the day or week to get messages out (and then carving out the time to actually get the posts up), these are the actual obstacles in social selling for your sales team.
+Looking for interesting content, developing a sales funnel strategy, and knowing the best times of the day or week to get messages out (and then carving out the time to actually get the posts up), are the actual obstacles in social selling for your sales team.

 Now the hard facts:

 To solve this issue, there are a few other routes you can take, the most popular being the following 3 options:

 Are You Ready to Ignite Your Sales Pipeline in 2015?